Elizabeth Avery Meriwether

-Elizabeth Avery Meriwether (January 19, 1824 – November 4, 1916) was an American author and an activist in the suffrage movement.
+Elizabeth Avery Meriwether (January 19, 1824 – November 4, 1916) was an American writer and an activist in the suffrage movement.

 Early life

 Elizabeth Avery was born in Bolivar, Tennessee, on January 19, 1824.
 She had two siblings: Nathan Avery and Rebecca Rivers Avery.
 Her parents moved to Memphis when she was nine years old.
 She attended school there in a little one-story building, where the principal was teacher and janitor, until twelve years old.
 After that age her information and knowledge was gained from books and papers, with her father's assistance.
 With a practical mind and excellent memory she stored up a splendid basis for her future line of literary and lecture work.

 Meriwether's father was a physician — Nathan Avery, of New York; her mother, Rebecca Rivers, belonged to one of the old families of Virginia.
 Her father's ancestors came over with Penn — the founder of Pennsylvania — and were Quakers.
 After going South he joined the Methodist Church, to which Meriwether belonged.
 She amusingly related that her own father said grace three times a day before meals, but her Grandfather Rivers said he didn't believe the Lord wanted to be bothered with hearing the same thing so often, so no one was surprised when one day he called the family out to the smokehouse, where the winter's stock of hams and bacon had been cured, and provisions stored for the year, asking them to join him in saying grace over everything at once for the whole year.

 Meriwether's parents died when she was a young girl, and she, with two sisters, made their home with their brother, William Thomas Avery, remaining in the old home in Memphis until they married.
 The two sisters were Amanda Trezevant, four years younger, and Estelle Lamb, six years younger than Meriwether.